-The Frances Willard House is pleased to offer a curriculum packet for late elementary – grades 4 & 5 – for your use.
+The Frances Willard House Museum is pleased to offer a curriculum packet for late elementary – grades 4 & 5 – for your use.
 The packet has six lesson activities that cover Illinois Learning Standards 1, 3, 4, 5, 13, 14, 17, & 18.
 Each lesson activity can be done independently or as a series.
 The packet contains all six lesson actives with supplemental class work material and a CD with digital copies of the lesson activities.

 The titles of the activities in alphabetical order: